 Cooperates with other campus departments such as Housing, Exercise and Nutritional Sciences and Athletics during the summer months to host various youth day camps, swim camps and special programs

-Other responsibilities include administration, budget, facility maintenance, marketing, safety, customer service & collaboration and staff management
+Additional responsibilities include administration, budget, facility management, marketing, safety, staff management as well as customer service and collaboration.

 Bachelor’s degree required in Recreation Administration, Exercise Science, Sports Management or a related field.
 Master’s degree preferred.